 - EAS | FIN | Upgrade

-Migrate Data from Google Drive to Team Drives
+Migrate Data from Google My Drive to Shared Drives

 Migrate your files instead of making copies.
 Making copies could cause confusion and will change links that could be bookmarked or posted elsewhere.
-When a file is migrated, the link remains the same and the collaborators who currently have Edit/View/Comment rights to that file will continue to have access after the file is moved to Team Drive.
+When a file is migrated, the link remains the same and the collaborators who currently have Editor/Viewer/Commenter rights to that file will continue to have access even after the file is moved to a shared drive.

 Assign Permissions Accordingly

-We recommend giving Full access to a few people only, while giving MCommunity groups and other individuals Edit access.
-Full permission includes the ability to delete files, manage team members, and change the name of the Team Drives.
-For more information on Team Drives membership and permissions, see Team Drives Overview.
+We recommend giving the Manager role to only a few people while giving MCommunity groups and other individuals the Content Manager or Contributor role.
+The Manager role permissions include the ability to delete files, manage team members, and change the name of the shared drive.
+For more information on shared drives membership and permissions, see Google Shared Drives (Team Drives) Overview.

 Membership can be managed individually or with MCommunity groups.
-We recommend using MCommunity groups so when a change is made in MCommunity, the change is also made automatically within the Google Team Drive membership.
+We recommend using MCommunity groups so when a change is made in MCommunity, the change is also made automatically within the Google shared drive membership.
 When using an MCommunity group, we recommend giving the lowest appropriate permission level.
 Higher permission levels can be assigned to individuals in that group as needed.